 Using a 16 Bit DAC with the Tiva LaunchPad (ARM Cortex-M4) - Video Included

-I've figured out how to interface my Tiva LaunchPad with a better quality DAC (digital to analog converter).
-You might recall from an earlier blog post that I was using a simple 8 bit DAC made from a handful of 22K resistors that sounded, well, less than optimal.
+Earlier, I'd been using a simple 8 bit DAC made from a handful of 22K resistors that sounded, well, less than optimal.
 I'm now using a 16 bit integrated circuit DAC for better audio quality.

 - The DAC chip I'm using is a Maxim MAX541.
 Datasheet here.